 Is stammering always to blame?

 I read that approximately 45% of all new US teachers leave the profession within five years.
 I was part of that 45%.
 It’s easy to blame stammering but is it justified?
 No. If I didn’t stammer would there still be a high probability that I wouldn’t have been successful?
 Yes, probably.

 It hasn’t been an easy road.
 I have been fired three additional times and forced out of one job due to new management.
 In fact, research also suggests that 75% of employees leave or are forced out of jobs because of their manager.
 Certainly not all of the 75% percent stammer; I stammered noticeably in all four of those workplaces but it wasn’t the reason for the job loss.
 Unfortunately, jerks abound.
 Some people are promoted into management positions not for what they know but rather who they know.
 Often they seek to make a name for themselves by treating their staff as brutally as possible.
 It's a tough market even if you don't stammer.

 Onwards and upwards

 Since those two years teaching, I have garnered more than 15 years of professional experience and stammering has never again come up.
 I have a degree in Spanish and Masters degrees in Administration and Teaching English as a Second Language.
-I’ve held a variety of positions in education, charity and social services sectors, all of which have been in high-pressure, client-facing, communication-centered roles.
+I’ve held a variety of positions in education, charity and social services sectors, all of which have been in high-pressure, client-facing, communication-centred roles.
 I'm now a program manager and I also teach English as a Second Language to adult students.

 One memorable moment in my career happened in April 2006.
 I was working for a social services organisation as a program coordinator and had given notice that I would be leaving.
-My position was offered internally to a person who didn’t stammer yet she declined saying, “That role is very people-centered and requires a lot of speaking.
+My position was offered internally to a person who didn’t stammer yet she declined saying, “That role is very people-centred and requires a lot of speaking.
 It isn’t for me.”
 That from someone who doesn’t stammer.